vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m4/task4.3/readme.md

 16. Examine the kill command.
 How to send with the kill command process control signal?
 Give an example of commonly used signals.

+The ```kill``` command is used to send a signal to a process.
+The most common use is when we need to stop a process.
+To do this, we can use: kill PID command.
+The command sends the SIGTERM signal to the process, which normally causes the process to stop its activity.

+Sometimes the kill command does not work because the process we want to kill is busy.
+In that case, we can use ```kill -9 PID``` to send the SIGKILL signal to the process.
+The SIGKILL signal cannot be ignored, so it forces the process to stop, but we also risk losing data while using this command.

+__Some of the most common signals__:

++ SIGTERM (15) to ask a process to stop.
++ SIGKILL (9) to force a process to stop.
++ The SIGHUP (1) to hang up a process resulting in rereading the configuration files of the process.
+This signal is useful after making modifications to a process configuration file.

 17. Commands jobs, fg, bg, nohup.
 What are they for?
 Use the sleep, yes command to demonstrate the process control mechanism with fg, bg.